raydipanwita/Database/joins/03_using_joins_with_many_to_many.md

 );
 ```

-A single post can be associated with many different tags (e.g one post tagged
+A single post can be associated with many different tags (e.g. one post tagged
 with `coding`, `python`), but a single tag could also be associated with
 different posts (many posts could be tagged with `coding`).